Gavin WrenFood Policy MSc

-Gavin Wren is studying Food Policy MSc at City.
+Gavin is studying the MSc in Food Policy at City.
 This course is helping him find his voice, stand up and be heard.

 Your motivations, drivers and challenges